jishengpeng/WavTokenizer/README.md

 -->

 # 🔥 News
-- *2024.11.22*: We release WavChat (A survey of spoken dialogue models about 60 pages) on arxiv.
+- *2025.02.25*: We update WavTokenizer carema ready version for ICLR 2025 and update WavTokenizer-large-v2 checkpoint on [huggingface](https://huggingface.co/novateur/WavTokenizer-large-speech-75token).
 - *2024.10.22*: We update WavTokenizer on arxiv and release WavTokenizer-Large checkpoint.
 - *2024.09.09*: We release WavTokenizer-medium checkpoint on [huggingface](https://huggingface.co/collections/novateur/wavtokenizer-medium-large-66de94b6fd7d68a2933e4fc0).
 - *2024.08.31*: We release WavTokenizer on arxiv.